Feitian space suit: History

 When the China Manned Space Program was approved in 1992, one of its "second phase" goals was to develop extravehicular activity capability.
 To achieve this goal, in the early 2000s, China signed an agreement with Russia to allow import of the Orlan-M space suit to China.

 Also in the early 2000s, the Chinese space program began development of its own domestic EVA suit design.
 The first such suit was assembled in June 2006, and certified in two years later in June 2008.

 On 24 September 2008, the China Manned Space Agency announced that China's first extravehicular activity would be conducted by two taikonauts, wearing the Chinese-made Feitian space suit and the Russian-made Orlan-M space suit respectively.

 On 27 September 2008, Shenzhou 7 Commander Zhai Zhigang completed China's first extravehicular activity, wearing a first-generation Feitian space suit.
 The EVA lasted for about 20 minutes.
 During the EVA, taikonaut Liu Boming remained inside the spacecraft's orbital module, wearing an imported Russian Orlan-M space suit.

 Nearly thirteen years after Shenzhou 7, on 4 July 2021, taikonauts Liu Boming and Tang Hongbo of Shenzhou 12 conducted China's second EVA from the newly-launched Tianhe core module of the Tiangong space station, wearing an updated second-generation version of the Feitian space suit.
 The updated suit design includes two variants, one with red stripes and one with blue stripes, used to distinguish between taikonauts on EVA.

-A new EVA spacesuit designed for the lunar environment has been unveiled by China on 28 September 2024; it will carry a new name.
+A new EVA spacesuit designed for the lunar environment has been unveiled by China on 28 September 2024; it will carry a new spacesuit design called Wangyu.